FREQUENTLY ASKED QUESTIONS

 DOES PERMANENT MAKEUP AFFECT MY HAIR FOLLICLES OR HAIR?

 Permanent makeup does not damage your hair follicles or hair.
 When done properly, permanent makeup only goes deep enough to graze the upper part of the dermis layer of your skin.
-Hair follicles lie deep within your dermis layer so permanent makeup should never come close enough to touch the follicles.
+Hair follicles lay deep within your dermis layer so permanent makeup should never come close enough to touch the follicles.

 HOW LONG IS THE APPOINTMENT?